SpringOne 2GX 2011

 Our speakers are project leaders, authors, professional trainers, and recognized industry experts.
 They are the people writing the software you use on a daily basis.

-Andres Almiray - Griffon Project Lead
+Andres Almiray - Griffon Expert

-Andres is a Java/Groovy developer and Java Champion, with more than 11 years of experience in software design and development.
+Andres is a Java/Groovy developer with mode than 10 years of experience in software design and development.
 He has been involved in web and desktop application developments since the early days of Java.
 He has also been teacher of computer science courses in the most prestigious education institute in Mexico.
-His current interests include Groovy and Swing.
+His current interests include Groovy, Scala and Swing.
 He is a true believer of open source and has participated in popular projects like Groovy, Griffon, JMatter and DbUnit, as well as starting his own projects (Json-lib, EZMorph, GraphicsBuilder, JideBuilder).
-Founding member and current project lead of the Griffon framework.
-He blogs periodically at http://jroller.com/aalmiray.
-You can find him on twitter too as @aalmiray.
-He likes to spend time with his beloved wife, Ixchel, when not hacking around.
+Founding member of the Griffon framework.

-Burt Beckwith is a Java and Groovy developer with over ten years of experience in a variety of industries including biotech, travel, e-learning, social networking, and financial services.
-For the past three years he's been working with Grails and Groovy full-time.
-Along the way he's created over fifteen Grails plugins and made significant contributions to several others.
+Burt Beckwith is a Java developer with over ten years of experience in a variety of industries including biotech, travel, e-learning, social networking, and financial services.
+For the past two years he's been working with Grails and Groovy full-time.
+Along the way he's released five Grails plugins and is the primary developer of the Spring Security plugin.
 He was the technical editor for Grails in Action.

 Jeff Brown - Core Member of the Grails Development Team